Securing Your Digital Identity

 In today's interconnected world, your digital identity is as important as your physical one.
 It includes your emails, social media, online banking, and even your medical and educational records.

-For Muslims, this issue is even more critical.
-In many cases, we are among the least protected and most targeted online—whether it's surveillance, phishing scams, doxxing, or disinformation.
-Strengthening our digital presence is not just about security—it's about safeguarding our dignity, privacy, and faith in the digital realm.
+For many people, this issue is critical.
+We are often targeted online, whether it's surveillance, phishing scams, doxxing, or disinformation.
+Strengthening our digital presence is not just about security.
+It's about safeguarding our dignity, privacy, and personal values in the digital realm.

 1. Use Strong, Unique Passwords